calvinhendriks/MKW-LAN-Brainslug/README.md

 This is where the KamekLoader comes in.
 KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load lecode-XXX.bin (XXX = USA/JAP/PAL/KOR).
 In variety pack, E/J/P/K.bin also adds other functionality to the game. \
 Finally, we have solved all issues and we are able to play MKWII Custom Track Distribution in LAN Mode without any disc, while also loading our beloved cheat codes.

-## 3. Summary
+## 4. Summary
 - Load ISO through BrainSlug by selecting alt dol file in USB Loader GX
-- LAN functionality from rmc-local-net.mod BrainSlug module(LAN Mod from Cadderz & MrBean35000vr)
+- LAN functionality from rmc-local-net.mod BrainSlug module (LAN Mod from Cadderz & MrBean35000vr)
 - Load cheats by using gct.mod BrainSlug module
 - Patch in the Custom Tracks through Emvolution.mod BrainSlug module
 - Patch in KamekLoader (Loader.bin) with KamekLoader.mod BrainSlug module.
 The KamekLoader loads E.bin, which in turn loads

-## 3. Prepping SD card
+## 5. Prepping SD card
 The SD card needs to be formatted in a proper way, otherwise you will get green error screens.
 - First, Run SD Card Formatter from SD Card association (https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/) as Administrator.
 Select the correct SD card and click start.
 - Next, if your SD card is larger than 32GB (i.e. 64GB and up) run FAT32 GUI formatter as Administrator.
 Select your SD card and Set Allocation size unit to 4096 bytes.
 Make sure Quick Format is checked.
 Click on start.

-## 4. Instructions (Wiimms Mario Kart Fun):
+## 6. Instructions (Wiimms Mario Kart Fun):
 - Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun
 - Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes
 - place the files in /root_SD on the root of your SD card